 Should collaboration with the CCNSO be established?

-Was collaboration with ICANN’s Finance team useful and are changed required should the SCBO continue?
+Was collaboration with ICANN’s Finance team useful and are changes required should the SCBO continue?

+How do we better understand when the GNSO Council should be making comments vs. comments submitted from SGs/Cs and avoid overlap or competing positions?

 End Section.